just1689/swoq/README.md

-The goal of this project is to decouple websocket front-ends from the worker nodes that carry out server-side work.
+The goal of this project is to decouple websocket servers from the worker nodes that carry out server-side work.
 This allows shaping and throttling for workers.
 Later on this will allow clients to reconnect with their old ID.

 ## Project Status